AbramsGroup/HTPolyNet/docs/source/index.rst

 #########

 HTPolyNet is a tool for building atomic configurations of amorphous network polymers suitable for molecular dynamics simulations.
-It uses the Generalized Amber Force Field and produces output that can be simulated using Gromacs.
+It uses the General Amber Force Field and produces output that can be simulated using Gromacs.

 .. toctree::